burdiuz/traceability-matrices/README.md

 Parameters:

-- `--target-dir` - required, path to directory with coverage reports.
+- `--target-dir` - Required, path to directory with coverage reports.

 Example: